FULHAM PALACE MEADOWS ALLOTMENT ASSOCIATION LTD

 The feeding of animal pests such as rats, foxes, squirrels and pigeons is prohibited.

-Rubbish which cannot be burned or composted must be removed from the Allotment or put in a skip when provided.
-Skips must not be filled higher than the rim.
+Rubbish which cannot be composted must be removed from the Allotment or put in a skip or bins when provided by the main gate.
+Skips or bins must not be filled higher than the rim.

 Rubbish must not be dumped by the gates, around the skip, on other plots or in any other communal areas.